-Figure out the inputs and outputs will you need?
-One of the first criteria to think about is the number of inputs and outputs you currently need, and then look at what you may need in the next two to three years.
-You may only need 16 or 24 channels now, but what if the music ministry expands, requiring more input and output channels, especially for more monitors.
-What if your building grows and you need to send more audio feeds to different rooms, or you decide to live stream.
-All these circumstances will certainly increase your I/O requirements.
+One of the first criteria to establish is the number of inputs and outputs you currently need, and then look at what you may need for the next two to three years.
+You may only need 16 or 24 channels now, but what if the music ministry expands, requiring more inputs and outputs especially for more monitors.
+What if your building grows and you need to send more sound feeds to different rooms, or you decide to live stream, all these circumstances will certainly increase your I/O requirements.